athensresearch/athens/docs/content/_index.md

 ```

-Now, you when you build and run this example application, **go** will fetch dependencies via Athens!
+Now, when you build and run this example application, **go** will fetch dependencies via Athens!

 ```console
 $ git clone https://github.com/athens-artifacts/happy-path.git